Breastfeeding 5 min read

 Self-Care & Emotional Well-Being

-Hygiene isn’t only about sterilizing pump parts; it’s about caring for the person doing the feeding.
+Hygiene is not only about sterilizing pump parts; it is about caring for the person doing the feeding.

 mother and child